Muzznah/Pewlett-Hackards-People-Analysis/README.md

     -	Currently employed.

--	For count of mentors by title, see <[mentor_countbytitle.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/mentor_countbytitle.csv)>.
+-	For count of mentors by title, see <[Count By Title](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/mentor_countbytitle.csv)>.

 -	For a table of potential mentors with job title, see <[mentor_list_final.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/mentor_list_final.csv)>.
--   For all Challenge queri details, see <[Challenge_queri.sql](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/Challenge_queri.sql)>.
+-   For all Challenge queri details, see <[Challenge Queries ](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/Challenge_queri.sql)>.

 ## Limitations & Recommendations:
 -	The data for hire dates is dated.
 There is no data available for hiring after January 2000.